 2.2 Transportation Security Administration (TSA)

 Under 49 CFR Part 1542 (within the broader Parts 1540–1562 framework), the TSA requires every airport serving air carrier operations to maintain an Airport Security Program.
-Airports must designate and control multiple security zones: Secured Areas, Air Operations Areas (AOA), Security Identification Display Areas (SIDA), and Sterile Areas.
-Each airport must appoint an Airport Security Coordinator.
+Airports may designate and control multiple security zones: Secured Areas, Air Operations Areas (AOA), Security Identification Display Areas (SIDA), and Sterile Areas.
+Each airport may appoint an Airport Security Coordinator.
 TSA conducts inspections and can issue Security Directives requiring immediate compliance.
 Non-compliance can result in civil penalties and operational restrictions.

 2.3 U.S. Customs and Border Protection (CBP)

-Any airport handling international flights must provide Federal Inspection Services (FIS) facilities meeting CBP standards.
+Any airport handling international flights may provide Federal Inspection Services (FIS) facilities meeting CBP standards.
 Airports that lack sufficient international traffic volume for unreimbursed CBP services may apply for User Fee Airport designation, under which the airport sponsor covers all CBP staffing costs, facility construction and maintenance, and IT infrastructure.
 A Memorandum of Agreement with the local CBP Port Director governs the relationship.

 2.4 Environmental Protection Agency (EPA)

-• NEPA (42 U.S.C. § 4321 et seq.): Any airport project requiring FAA approval or federal funding must undergo environmental review—either a categorical exclusion, an Environmental Assessment, or a full Environmental Impact Statement.
+- NEPA (42 U.S.C. § 4321 et seq.): Any airport project requiring FAA approval or federal funding may undergo environmental review—either a categorical exclusion, an Environmental Assessment, or a full Environmental Impact Statement.
 The FAA serves as the lead federal agency for airport NEPA reviews, administered under Council on Environmental Quality (CEQ) regulations.
 EPA reviews and comments on Environmental Impact Statements under Section 309 of the Clean Air Act.

-• Clean Air Act (42 U.S.C. § 7401 et seq.): Airport expansions in nonattainment areas require air quality conformity demonstrations.
+- Clean Air Act (42 U.S.C. § 7401 et seq.): Airport expansions in nonattainment areas may require air quality conformity demonstrations.

-• Clean Water Act (33 U.S.C. § 1344): Stormwater discharges require NPDES permits; wetlands fill requires Section 404 permits from the Army Corps of Engineers.
+- Clean Water Act (33 U.S.C. § 1344): Stormwater discharges require NPDES permits; wetlands fill requires Section 404 permits from the Army Corps of Engineers.

 2.5 Department of Transportation (DOT)